tebeco/alexdarbyshire.com/content/posts/streamlining-secret-management-with-vault-in-k3s-kubernetes/index.md

 Make note of the root_token in the cluster-keys.json, we'll use it shortly.

-**Note:** Now that we have unlock the keys for the first time, take the contents of the `cluster-keys.json` and put it somewhere safe like a decent password manager with multi-factor authentication enabled.
+**Note:** Now that we have unlock the keys for the first time, take the contents of the `cluster-keys.json` and put it somewhere safe like a decent password manager with multifactor authentication enabled.
 If it was for something sensitive, use increased and appropriate precautions commensurate to risk.

 Then after making a copy of the contents, I suggest getting rid of the file, `rm cluster-keys.json`